Frequently Asked Questions (FAQs)

 Are there student loans available to help with my education?

 Yes.
 In fact, there are several loans available specific to nursing students.
 Check with the Financial Aid office for more specific information.

 Once I've been admitted to the nursing major, must I always maintain a cumulative grade point average?

 Yes.
 While you are in the Nursing Major, you must maintain a cumulative grade point average of 2.25.

 How do I keep up with changes that might occur?

 The SNA (Student Nurses Association) is the official communication system between students and faculty.
 Representatives of the SNA serve as members of various departmental committees.
-Changes may also be discussed in special meetings or in classrooms, and will be reflected in advising materials and the student handbook, which is available online.
+Changes may also be discussed in special meetings or in classrooms, and will be reflected in advising materials and the program handbook, which is available online.

 What rights and responsibilities do I have as a student?

 Two publications, Student Code and Student Rights and Responsibilities, are available from the Dean of Students Office or online.
 They detail NMU's rules and regulations and also describe the grievance procedures that students may utilize.